TO BAIL OR NOT TO BAIL, THAT IS THE QUESTION.

 MORE REASONS WHY YOU SHOULD HIRE A LAWYER BEFORE PAYING BAIL

 When you hire a private criminal defense attorney, you are paying for many advantages in the criminal process.
 First, you get a degree of personalized service that a public defender’s office simply cannot match.
 You have the confidence that your lawyer is concerned about your case, and not their calendar or the 70 other cases on their plate.
-Hiring a lawyer is a signal to the district attorney’s office that you are willing to fight your charges every step of the way, and with every resource you have.
+Hiring a lawyer is a signal to the prosecutor’s office that you are willing to fight your charges every step of the way, and with every resource you have.

 Many people know a lawyer, but they do not know a criminal lawyer.
 Criminal lawyers are familiar with the intricacies of the justice system in a way that other lawyers simply are not.
 In many cases a private criminal defense lawyer has worked with a judge or prosecutor before, and understands their preferences, tendencies and temperament for certain types of argument or strategy.
 Attorney Adam Pollack is a Board Certified Criminal Trial lawyer and has the skills to handle your case.